 “I did,” said Jay, “because I have gifts for Virgil Jango Skyy.”

 “Then sit beside him.”
-Jango Skyy pat the grass with fingers veined with age.
+Jango Skyy pat the grass with age-veined fingers.
 “You must be weary from the elevation.
 The air’s thicker down here.”

 Jay sat and unzipped his backpack.
 “A tour-guide named Michael gave me this letter.”